LI-Chang-Sheng/geolab/README.md

 ## Language

-The development language is PYTHON.
+The development language is *Python*.

-All comments and documentation should be written in English.
+All comments and documentation should be written in *English*.

 ## History